nihaUmv/my-first-repo/README.md

 # my-first-repo
-Just to check how remote repo works
+Just to check how remote repo
+Modified in local